magpylib/magpylib/docs/_pages/docu/docu_magpylib.md

 :::
 ::::

+The physical unit returned by `getB` and `getH` corresponds to the source excitation input units.
+For example, when magnet `magnetization` is given in mT, `getB` returns the B-field in units of mT and `getH` the H-field in units of kA/m.
+This is described in detail in {ref}`docu-units`.

 The output of a field computation `magpy.getB(sources, observers)` is by default a Numpy array of shape `(l, m, k, n1, n2, n3, ..., 3)` where `l` is the number of input sources, `m` the (maximal) object path length, `k` the number of observers, `n1,n2,n3,...` the sensor pixel shape or the shape of the observer position array input and `3` the three magnetic field components $(B_x, B_y, B_z)$.

-With `squeeze=True` all axes of length 1 in the output (e.g. only a single source) are eliminated.
+* `squeeze`: If True (default) all axes of length 1 in the output (e.g. only a single source) are squeezed.

-With `pixel_agg` one can select a compatible numpy aggregator function (e.g. `"min"`, `"mean"`) that is applied to the output.
+* `pixel_agg`: Select a compatible numpy aggregator function (e.g. `"min"`, `"mean"`) that is applied to the output.
 For example, with `pixel_agg="mean"` the mean field of all observer points is returned.
 Only with this option it is possible to supply `getB` and `getH` with multiple observers that have different pixel shapes.

-With `output` it is possible to choose the output format.
-Options are `"ndarray"` (returns a numpy array) and `"dataframe"` (returns a 2D-table pandas DataFrame).
+* `output`: Change the output format.
+Options are `"ndarray"` (default, returns a Numpy ndarray) and `"dataframe"` (returns a 2D-table Pandas DataFrame).

 ```{note}
 Magpylib collects all inputs (object parameters), and vectorizes them for the computation which reduces the computation time dramatically for large inputs.